luben-gonsalves/luben-gonsalves/README.md

 Frontend Developer | Software Developer
 ------------------

-✬ IT professional with over 4 years of experience in the development and implementation of Web-based, Client/Server applications
+✬ IT professional with 4 years of experience in the development and implementation of Web-based, Client/Server applications

 ✬ Expertise in Javascript, Svelte, React, Angular and Node.js to build a responsive web application in accordance with client preferences